-- the private sale of 980,259 shares of our common stock, on a split-adjusted basis, for \$15 million in aggregate purchase price at an offering price of \$15.20 per share to the Investors; - the closing of the Replacement Facility with Madison Capital Funding; - the execution of a registration rights agreement with the Investors; - the execution of a trademark license agreement with Saratoga Investment Advisors; and - replacing GSCP (NJ), L.P. as our investment adviser and administrator with Saratoga Investment Advisors by executing the investment advisory and management agreement, which was approved by our stockholders, and an administration agreement.
-We and GSCP (NJ), L.P. entered into a termination and release agreement, effective as of the closing, pursuant to which GSCP (NJ), L.P., among other things, agreed to waive any and all accrued and unpaid deferred incentive management fees up to and as of the closing of the Saratoga Transaction but continued to receive the base management fees earned through the date of the closing.

-- the resignations of Robert F. Cummings, Jr. and Richard M. Hayden, both of whom are affiliates of GSCP (NJ) L.P., as members of the board of directors and the election of Christian L. Oberbeck and Richard A. Petrocelli, both of whom are affiliates of Saratoga Investment Advisors, as members of the board of directors; - the resignations of all officers of GSC Investment Corp. and the appointment by the board of directors of Mr. Oberbeck as our Chief Executive Officer and Mr. Petrocelli as our Chief Financial Officer and Chief Compliance Officer; and - our name change from "GSC Investment Corp." to "Saratoga Investment Corp."
+- the private sale of 986,837 shares of our common stock for \$15 million in aggregate purchase price to Saratoga Investment Advisors and certain of its affiliates: - the closing of the \$40 million senior secured revolving credit facility with Madison Capital Funding; - the execution of a registration rights agreement with the investors in the private sale transaction, pursuant to which we agreed to file a registration statement with the SEC to register for resale the shares of our common stock sold in the private sale transaction and, in the case of GSC CDO III, L.L.C., held by it within 30 days after the closing of the private sale transaction and to use commercially reasonable efforts to cause such registration statement to be declared effective within 90 days after the date on which the registration statement was initially filed with the SEC; - the execution of a trademark license agreement with Saratoga Investment Advisors pursuant to which Saratoga Investment Advisors granted us a non-exclusive, royalty-free license to use the "Saratoga" name, for so long as Saratoga Investment Advisors or one of its affiliates remains our investment adviser; and - replacing GSCP (NJ), L.P. as our investment adviser and administrator with Saratoga Investment Advisors by executing an investment advisory and management agreement, which was approved by our stockholders, and an administration agreement with Saratoga Investment Advisors; - the resignations of Robert F. Cummings, Jr. and Richard M. Hayden, both of whom are affiliates of GSCP (NJ) L.P., as members of the board of directors and the election of Christian L. Oberbeck and Richard A. Petrocelli, both of whom are affiliates of Saratoga Investment Advisors, as members of the board of directors; - the resignation of all of our then existing executive officers and the appointment by our board of directors of Mr. Oberbeck as our chief executive officer and president and Mr. Petrocelli as our chief financial officer, secretary and chief compliance officer; and - our name change from "GSC Investment Corp." to "Saratoga Investment Corp."

-We used the net proceeds from the Saratoga Transaction and a portion of the funds available to us under the Replacement Facility to pay the full amount of principal and accrued interest, including default interest, outstanding under GSC Investment Corp.'s former revolving securitized credit facility with Deutsche Bank, New York Branch.
+We used the net proceeds from the private sale transaction and a portion of the funds available to us under the \$40 million senior secured revolving credit facility with Madison Capital Funding to pay the full amount of principal and accrued interest, including default interest, outstanding under our revolving securitized credit facility with Deutsche Bank.
+The revolving securitized credit facility with Deutsche Bank was terminated in connection with our payment of all amounts outstanding thereunder on July 30, 2010.